ucincy-grad-bayesian-group/meeting/index.md

 - **Discussion 18 (Mar 29th):** [Presidential Election Prediction Series 3] - Yuan Zhou.
 Yuan introduced a model which is based on the model introduced in Series 2.
 It takes into account various sources of bias (house, population, polling mode effect) from the polls.
 [R Markdown](https://raw.githubusercontent.com/ucincy-grad-bayesian-group/meeting/main/week18/election_econ.Rmd).
 [Html](/meeting/week18/election_econ.html)

+- **Discussion 19 (April 5th):** "A real example of using hierarchical model in clinical trial" - Kyle Mann.
+Kyle talked about clustered hierarchical modeling using Dirichlet process priors, and the application of this method in the Rare Oncology Agnostic Research (ROAR) trial.

+- **Discussion 20 (April 19th):** [Presidential Election Prediction Series 4] - Yuan Zhou.
+Yuan introduced the choices and reasons for the prior distribution for the model in [Presidential Election Prediction Series 2].
+[R Markdown](https://raw.githubusercontent.com/ucincy-grad-bayesian-group/meeting/main/week20/model_with_prior.Rmd).
+[Html](/meeting/week20/model_with_prior.html)
+-
 ## Join Us
 If you're a UC student interested in statistics and data science, we'd love to have you join us!
 Please [contact us](mailto:zhou3y4@mail.uc.edu) for more information.